semantic-dependency-parsing/toolkit/README.md

 Some of the tools implemented in the project can be called from the command line.
 For this there is a convenience shell script called `run.sh`, which you call with the name of the tool and any command-line arguments.
 The most revelant example is the `Scorer` tool, which is run as follows:

-	$ sh run.sh Scorer gold.sdp system.sdp
+	$ sh run.sh Scorer gold.sdp system.sdp representation=DM

-This will evaluate the parser output in the file `system.sdp` based on the gold-standard analyses in the file `gold.sdp`.
-The evaluation metrics used are defined on the [Evaluation page](http://alt.qcri.org/semeval2014/task8/index.php?id=evaluation).
+This will evaluate the parser output in the file `system.sdp` based on the gold-standard analyses in the file `gold.sdp` based on the assumption that the data is given in the `DM` representation; other possible representations are `PAS` and `PSD`.
+The evaluation metrics used are defined on the [Evaluation page](http://alt.qcri.org/semeval2015/task18/index.php?id=evaluation).

 Abbreviations: